 Homebrewed wedding beer! #Food DIY#autumn#beer#custom illustrations#homebrewer October 14 | Megan Finley meganfinley Tribe member Angie is a self-described "brew goddess, and competent bride-to-be" and she has shown off both of these attributes by homebrewing her very own pumpkin porter beer for her fall wedding!
 And she got her "Woman of Awesome" to illustrate the custom labels.
 How awesome is this!?
 Cheers to you Angie.
 I bet your beer is going to taste as great as it looks, have one (or several) for me.
 Tribe members can check out a close up of the custom beer label here and everyone can check out her "Woman of Awesome's" Etsy shop with more custom illustrations here.
 Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
 Fix Typo Megan Finley Megan Finley is the Associate Publisher and Editorial Overlord.
 When she's not slaving away for the Empire, she's sharing her dork side on her own blog. @meganfinley @meggyfin PREVIOUS Taryn & Craig's Silly, Fun-Filled, New Zealand Winter Wedding NEXT Amber & ZaQ's Punk Rock Trashy Classy DIY Damask Wedding Toggle comments [ 19 ] My fiance and I are hoping to do this as well.
 It's the only part of wedding planning that he's excited about.
 He wants to keg it, but I think it would be a lot of fun to get custom labels.
-0 agree Reply Yummy!
-0 agree Reply My fiance and I are home brewers too and are planning to make a batch for our wedding.
+Reply Yummy!
+Reply My fiance and I are home brewers too and are planning to make a batch for our wedding.
 This looks yummy and porter is so nice for fall.
 Cheers Angie!
 Reply I wish we'd had the time to do this, FH's dad used to make home brewed root beer, would have been wonderful to serve at the wedding.
 Pumpkin porter sounds delicious, and the label is beautiful!
 Reply We really want to do this to and my FH has brewed in the past.
 Problem is we are having the wedding back in Ohio and it could be a bit difficult to transport all that beer from Colorado to Ohio.
 If anyone has some tips for that problem let us know because it would really excite the FH to know we could still brew.
 Reply I just wanted to join in with a comment about how great the title " Woman of Awesome" is.
 I was "maid of awesome" at my best friend's wedding this summer, they even got my gift engraved with it!
 Reply The label is awesome as is the title of the woman who designed them!
 Bravo!
 I bet that was some tasty brew.
 Reply We're serving our homebrew as well!
 We made an Imperial Stout, Smoked Scotch Ale, Hefeweizen, and Hard Cherry Cider.
 We're also making Root Beer for those that don't drink.
 I even created labels that were stylized after Victorian medicine bottles.
 Reply Bottles of homebrew remain the BEST wedding favor I have ever received at a wedding.
 (And it was nearly 10 years ago when I got them.)
 They were the groom's handiwork, and they were delicious.
 Beats out a heart shaped cake knife or a cheese board anytime, since I actually used them!
 Reply That's very cool!
 Very nice label design and very seasonal brew!
 Wish I could try some of that, as I'm kind of on a pumpkin ale kick recently!
 Reply Joel and I have a friend who brews and he and Joel have already made a Summer Ale for our wedding on May 1st.
 I don't think they've bottled yet, but it's in whatever phase comes between cooking and bottling.
 I'm super excited!
 I love the labels on this, so freakin cute, I may have to see if we can do something like that for ours.
 I think it would be fun.
 Reply I'm brewing for my wedding with my minister and my brother, looking at making about 5 gallons of mead and 7 gallons of dangerous cyser.
 I've never brewed beer and they have never brewed wine, fun to meet in the middle.
 We'll be starting it in about the next week for an Irish wedding in late July .
-I'm happy as could be that I get to brew with family and friends for my wedding, what a blessing to be able to incorporate all this together 0 agree Reply My fiance and I are looking to create a homebrew for our wedding as well.
+I'm happy as could be that I get to brew with family and friends for my wedding, what a blessing to be able to incorporate all this together Reply My fiance and I are looking to create a homebrew for our wedding as well.
 We are having trouble with a name.
 Can anyone help us?
 Reply I have a degree in winemaking and plan on serving a wine that the FH a friend and I made.
 My dad also makes homebrew and we're definitely going to help my dad make a cream stout!
-0 agree Reply We're in the process of making our own amber ale for our wedding.
+Reply We're in the process of making our own amber ale for our wedding.
 I'm block printing labels for them.
-0 agree Reply We actually have a friend who has offered to make us a batch of his home brew for our wedding as a gift!!
+Reply We actually have a friend who has offered to make us a batch of his home brew for our wedding as a gift!!
 Reply I'm also a brew goddess, but sadly all the families drink is crap beer.
 We got around this by making home made sparkling apple champagne starting with a ton of apple cider.
 It is aging quite happily in the back corner of our cellar.
-0 agree Reply My fiance and I just designed labels for the brew my uncle/officiant made for our wedding.
-0 agree Reply This looks tasty!
+Reply My fiance and I just designed labels for the brew my uncle/officiant made for our wedding.
+Reply This looks tasty!
 We are making Raspberry Honey Mead for our wedding.
 It turns out a softer red and tastes like a dream.
 I love the Woman of Awesome title too!
-0 agree Reply Join the conversation Cancel Reply Your email address will not be published.
+Reply Join the conversation Cancel Reply Your email address will not be published.
 Required fields are marked * Comment Notify me of follow-up comments by email.
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.